MARY JO CARABELLO, ABCDT, CPDT-KA & STEVE SMITH

 STEVE ROW, ABCDT

 Steve is a graduate of the Animal Behavior College, Maryland University, and a retired Army 1st Sergeant.
-He has attended workshops with leaders in the field of dog training and behavior including: Dr. Ian Dunbar; Leslie McDevitt; Patricia McConnell, PhD; and Steve White.
-Steve is an Assistant Instructor for the International Bloodhound Training Institute for the state of Pennsylvania.
-He is also a Canine Good Citizen Evaluator and is a member of the Association of Professional Dog Trainers (APDT).
+He has attended workshops with leaders in the field of dog training and behavior including: Dr. Ian Dunbar, Leslie McDevitt, Patricia McConnell, Steve White, and Kevin Kocker.
+Steve is an Instructor for the International Bloodhound Training Institute for the state of Pennsylvania.
+He is also a Canine Good Citizen Evaluator.

-Steve is trained in tracking/trailing and is currently active in his local Search and Rescue team with his yellow Labrador Retriever, Tanner which they are “Trailing” Level 1 certified.
-Steve and Tanner currently hold the AKC “TD” Tracking Dog certification, the AKC “SAR-W” Wilderness title and has “Man Trailing” level 1 certification through the Pennsylvania Police Canine Association.
+Steve is trained in tracking/training and is currently active in his local Search and Rescue team and the locale law-enforcement with his Labradoodle Jaxon which they are “Trailing” Level 1 certified.
+Steve has held the AKC “TD” Tracking Dog certification and the AKC “SAR-W” Wilderness title and the “Man Trailing” level 1 certification through the Pennsylvania Police Canine Association.
 Steve also participates in group training as well as individual training with Awesome Dawgs.

 Linda has been training dogs since 1976, starting in the breed ring with her first American Kennel Club (AKC) registered Labrador Retriever and continuing with her next two Labs up until about 1990.
 In 2002 she got her first field-bred Lab Tucker, a very high energy and smart dog that needed a “job”.
 She was interested in competition obedience, but was not a fan of the training methods available at that time.
 After attending her first clicker seminar in 2003 with Sue Ailsby, she was hooked on positive training.
 From there, she progressed to competing in agility, then rally, and continued competing and putting titles on her next 5 dogs, including a rescue Portuguese Water Dog and two rescue Bull Terriers.
 She now competes in obedience, rally, agility and barn hunt.
 Linda keeps learning new and better ways to train through lessons with those who are at the top of their game and attending seminars with the likes of Ken Rameriz, Susan McConnell and others.
 She is a member of the Association of Professional Dog Trainers (APDT).